sstrn-adrien/SFGL/README.md

 Download
 --------

-You can get the latest official release on SFML website (http://sfgl.merhylstudio.org/download.php).
+You can get the latest official release on the MerhylStudio website (http://sfgl.merhylstudio.org/download.php).
-You can also get the current development version from the git repository (https://github.com/Maghin/SFGL).
+You can also get the current development version from the git repository (https://github.com/merhylstudio/SFGL).

 Install
 -------